Areas of Expertise

 The American University in Cairo, Cairo, Egypt, 1986

-My research interests are grounded in my training in critical pedagogy and my own experiences in urban New York City classrooms for two decades.
+My research interests are grounded in my training in critical pedagogy and my own experiences in urban New York City classrooms.
 I am primarily interested in 1.
 Exploring issues of diversity and the ways that ideological and theoretical frameworks (in both k-12 curricula and in cultural educational spaces) work to shape the ways that we understand and consequently, treat those whom we consider to be “others.”
-2. Investigating the ways that marginalized social groups experience oppression and exploring new forums for representation and the creation of counters-stories.
+2. Investigating the ways that marginalized social groups experience oppression and exploring the creation of counters-stories.3.
+Investigating representation and ways to incorporate visual sociology into education.

 I love to teach and I deeply believe that learning about how power works in schools and how different groups are positioned in society can empower teachers to change the world.
 My teaching is inherently interdisciplinary and draws from many different texts.
 I believe that teaching teachers about social justice is crucial to the struggle for real pluralism, democracy and equity.